pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 </p>

 **NOTE:**
 This page is for the books and papers I have read.
 For each item I have included the date and a summary or comment.
-Most of the books were purchased on-line, so I have provided links for anyone interested in purchasing a copy.
+Most of the books were purchased on-line, so I have provided Amazon Associate links for anyone interested in purchasing a copy.
 The technical papers I have either provided links or the .pdf (or both).